 The a/b test

 We ran an a/b test to see how our changes to the layout would impact applications.
 In the control, we left the contents of the auto loan page as-is.
-In the experiment, we added a link to see rates in the hero next to the primary call to action.
-We also brought the “Here’s how it works” and “Frequently Asked Questions” sections higher up on the page.
+In the experiment, we added a link to “View rates” at the top of the page (next to the primary call to action).
+We also brought the “Here’s how it works” and “Frequently asked questions” sections higher up on the page.
 Then, we reduced the number of frequently asked questions to showcase only the most popular.
 We also removed the information about getting financed at a dealership.
 Finally, we added repeated calls to action in the middle and at the end of the page.

 Let’s compare the results of the control vs the experiment.